mdcao/npScarf/README.md

 ##Tutorial

-This tutorial will walk through how to use npScarf to complete a genome assembly using Illumina and nanopore sequencing data.
+This tutorial will walk through how to use npScarf to complete a genome assembly of the K. pnuemoniea ATCC BAA-2146 (Kpn2146) bacterial strain using Illumina and nanopore sequencing data.

 ####Primary data sources:

 1. Illumina sequencing data: It is essential that the reads are trimmed to remove all adaptors.
 Low quality bases should also be removed.
-We make available the sequencing data for the K. pnuemoniea ATCC BAA-2146 (Kpn2146), sequenced with Illumina MiSeq and are trimmed with trimmomatic: [file1](http://data.genomicsresearch.org/Download/npScarf/data/Kp2146_paired_1.fastq.gz) and [file 2](http://data.genomicsresearch.org/Download/npScarf/data/Kp2146_paired_1.fastq.gz).
+We make available the sequencing data for the Kpn2146 sample, sequenced with Illumina MiSeq and are trimmed with trimmomatic: [file1](http://data.genomicsresearch.org/Download/npScarf/data/Kp2146_paired_1.fastq.gz) and [file 2](http://data.genomicsresearch.org/Download/npScarf/data/Kp2146_paired_1.fastq.gz).